Training and

 CAPACITY

 Solid movement with strength and control is what leads to long-term pain relief.
-You need to understand the specific movements you are trying to do in your activity, and load the body with a sound strategy.
 As your body builds capacity, you’ll feel stronger and more confident to get back to doing what you love.

 STRATEGY